Skip to main content

 Nærøyfjord: the UNESCO branch

-Next to The Aurlandsfjord lies the 18-kilometre-long Nærøyfjord, listed as a world heritage area by UNESCO.
-It is considered to be the most beautiful and wildest arm of the Sognefjord, and has a passage that is much narrower (only about 250 metres in some places) than the other fjords in the area.
-The surrounding landscape is breathtaking with steep mountainsides up to 1,800 metres high and cascading waterfalls.
-In the middle of this dramatic scenery you can see small, traditional farms and other dwellings dotting the hillside along the fjord.
+Next to the Aurlandsfjord lies the 18-kilometre-long Nærøyfjord, listed as a world heritage area by UNESCO.
+It is considered the most beautiful and pristine arm of the Sognefjord, and has a passage that is much narrower (only about 250 metres in some places) than the other fjords in the area.
+The landscape is breathtaking, with steep mountainsides up to 1,800 metres high and cascading waterfalls.
+In the midst of this dramatic scenery you’ll see small, traditional farms and other dwellings dotting the hillsides.

 The fjord is best experienced on a day cruise, RIB boat or by kayak.

 Explore things to do in the Nærøyfjord area.
-A sightseeing on this fjord is also included in Norway´s most popular round trip Norway in a nutshell.
+Sightseeing on this fjord is included in Norway´s most popular round trip Norway in a nutshell.

 Geirangerfjord: World Heritage waterfalls